by Julia Rawlins-Bentham

 She explained that when a juvenile was reported to police as missing, there was a fast response by lawmen to locate the child, his or her friends and the family connections.

-“When they do find the person they investigate and find that it is a true case of wandering they will talk with the family to see what is going on.
+“When they do find the person they investigate and [if they] find that it is a true case of wandering they will talk with the family to see what is going on.
 The next step is that they might have that child charged and brought before the court,” Cooke-Alleyne pointed out.

 However, she explained the court action was not always an automatic move as the police also had the option of referring the child and its parents to the Juvenile Liaison Scheme for counselling and to determine the root cause of the problem to avoid them going to court.